BretFisher/kubernetes-mastery/slides/k8s/volumes.md

 - We will start with the simplest Pod manifest we can find

+--

 - We will add a volume to that Pod manifest

+--

 - We will mount that volume in a container in the Pod

+--

 - By default, this volume will be an `emptyDir`

   (an empty directory)

+--

-- It will "shadow" the directory where it's mounted
+- It will hide ("shadow") the image directory where it's mounted

 ---